USC Norris Comprehensive Cancer Center: Norris Cancer Hospital

 Originally, the plan included a joint effort between USC and Los Angeles County (LAC) to build the center on county property near the Health Science Campus.
 The County Board of Supervisors initially agreed to what was projected to be 37 million to construct a new building, whereby the County supports half of the total from their general fund.

 From that initial agreement with LAC, Dr. Hammond applied for federal funding, whereby USC received 11.8 million, and USC would fundraise the remaining 6.7 million dollars through private donations.
 However, in August 1976, the County Board of Supervisors rescinded their initial support from the project.
 The Board decided that the 18 million dollars from the county would be left to public vote in the November 1976 general election.
 In an effort to gain public support, USC recruited John Wayne for a public service announcement for Los Angeles radio.
 On November 2, County Measure C - Los Angeles County Bond Proposition failed, with a 56.6% approval rate by voters, needing 66.7% to pass.
 The hospital was downsized to a 20 million dollar project and relocated to HSC property, opening in 1983.
 Kenneth True Norris Jr. provided the money to build the hospital after voters rejected a bond offering proposed by USC and Los Angeles County.

 Tenet Healthcare acquired the center in 2003 and sold it, along with Keck Hospital of USC, to USC in 2009 for $275 million after three years of litigation between the parties.

 Philanthropic Endowment and Support

+In 2006, Melvin B. Geliebter donated between $25,000 and $49,999 to the USC Norris Comprehensive Cancer.

 In September 2015, film producer Nancy Bernstein supported the Call to Cure Fund at Norris.

 In October 2015, Norris hosted a black-tie gala fundraiser at the Beverly Wilshire Hotel.
 Hosted by Dana Carvey, celebrity guests included Pierce Brosnan, Fran Drescher, Joe Piscopo, and David Spade.

 In Fall 2023, Norris received a grant from The Ralph Lauren Corporate Foundation (RLCF) to launch a Ralph Lauren Center for Cancer Prevention.
 This award is part of a $25 million overall commitment by the foundation to reduce cancer health disparities in underserved communities.